 How to use Guild for professional networking and personal brand building.

-Most Guild groups are private and invitation-only so you won't know about them unless you're invited.
+Join some groups - most Guild groups are private and invitation-only so you won't know about them unless you're invited.
 However, there are also an increasing number which are more open and happy to accept new joiners - sometimes with a vetting process, sometimes not.
-Here is a list of some of the Guild groups and communities you can join.
+Take a look at the discoverable groups directory to browse more groups you can apply to join.

 See for yourself how the Guild experience is different to WhatsApp, Slack, LinkedIn or Facebook Groups.

 - Just want to join some groups?
 Simply join Guild and then look through the discoverable groups to find relevant ones to join.